AroniasPrenovost/trade-alerts/README.md

 `Process` > `Outcome` mindset.
 Follow a specific system and be patient to avoid negative trading psychology practices.
 1. Check/set support and resistance levels weekly (Sunday evening)
 - avoid trading more than 2-3 instruments.
-Spreading out positions leads to longer wait times, lower gains
+Spreading out positions leads to longer wait times and lower gains.
-2. Patiently wait for alerts, expect to adjust `support` and `resistance` as ranges change.
+2. Patiently wait for alerts, and adjust `support` and `resistance` as ranges change.
 3. Take profits often.

 ## License